mmogodigital/jozihub-web/docs/2015-08-27-jozihub-website.md

 ## Remove Jobs
 Praekelt will:
+- remove "Jobs"
-- remove "Jobs" Praekelt will remove "Sign in"
+- remove "Sign in"

+menu items.

 ## Book a venue
 Praekelt will: